-The Evidence Guide to using the Standards for Registration and Review of Registration of Schools for Review of Registration (the Evidence Guide) supplements the Standards for Registration and Review of Registration of Schools in South Australia (the Standards) and is intended to guide schools with determining evidence to demonstrate that they have met the Standards at the time of review.
-It should be used in conjunction with the Standards which are available on the Board's website at http://www.esb.sa.gov.au/.
+This Evidence Guide to Using the Standards for Registration and Review of Registration of Schools for registration of new or changed schools (the Evidence Guide) supplements the Standards for Registration and Review of Registration of Schools in South Australia (the Standards) and is intended to assist organisations and schools with providing evidence to demonstrate that they have met the Standards.
+It applies to organisations applying to be registered as a school and to registered schools applying to change their registration, such as adding one or more year levels, changing location for some or all of the school, adding a new campus or amalgamating with another school.

+The Evidence Guide should be used in conjunction with the following documents: